-His teachers were L. Brusini, B. Giuranna and M. Kugel.
+His teachers were L. Brusini, M. Kugel, B. Giuranna and Y. Bashmet.

-His studies with H. Beyerle were fundamental to his education in the art of chamber music.
+His studies with Piero Farulli and H. Beyerle were fundamental to his education in the art of chamber music.

-He began studying the viola at the age of 16, after having previously studied the piano and flute.
+He began studying the viola at the age of 16, after having previously studied the piano and recorder.
 He earned his diploma six years later, and immediately embarked on an international concert career.

-As a founder member of the Quartetto di Cremona, founded in 2000, Gramaglia is passionately dedicated to chamber music and collaborates with numerous artists including Antonio Meneses, Lawrence Dutton, Jamie Walton, Eckart Runge, Giovanni Sollima, David Orlowsky, the Pavel Haas String Quartet and the Emerson String Quartet, and performs in the most prestigious concert halls in the world (among others, Lincoln Center in New York, the Konzerthaus in Berlin, Wigmore Hall in London, the Concertgebouw in Amsterdam, Santa Cecilia, NCPA Beijing, the Salle Gaveau in Paris, and the Teatro Colon in Buenos Aires).
+As a founder member of the Quartetto di Cremona, founded in 2000, Gramaglia is passionately dedicated to chamber music and collaborates with numerous artists including Antonio Meneses, Lawrence Dutton, Miguel da Silva, Jamie Walton, Eckart Runge, Kyril Zlotnikov, Giovanni Sollima, Till Fellner, David Shifrin, the Pavel Haas String Quartet and the Emerson String Quartet, and performs in the most prestigious concert halls in the world (among others, Lincoln Center in New York, the Konzerthaus in Berlin, Wigmore Hall in London, the Concertgebouw in Amsterdam, Santa Cecilia, NCPA Beijing, the Salle Gaveau in Paris, and the Teatro Colon in Buenos Aires).